International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 # Guiding principles

-The IDSA rulebook is based on a set of generic principles and underlying values.
+The IDSA Rulebook is based on a set of generic principles and underlying values.
 The key aspects are related to the governance of data spaces and the roles actors can have.